 - Router Reboot: Sometimes, simply rebooting your main router can resolve setup issues.

-- Manual Setup: If WPS fails, try the manual web-based setup method.
+- Manual Setup: If WPS fails, always try the manual web-based setup method.

 Checklist: Optimizing Your Wi-Fi Extender Performance